Michaldr92/MyExamplePortfolio/README.md

 # MyExamplePortfolio
 This is my example portfolio without bootstrap.
-Language which i used: JS (jQuery), HTML, CSS
+Languages which i used: JS (jQuery), HTML, CSS